 As often as Valentine seems dumb, there is a method to this particular madness.
 The focus of the Boston media, that part of the New York media interested in the rivalry, and that part of the national media interested in the rivalry, is now on him, and thus they are more likely to leave his players alone.

 So was this smart on Valentine's part?
 In the short term, oh yeah.
-Nobody's asking whether the big fat cheating liar David Ortiz has one more good year in him, or whether Carl Crawford will live up to his big fat contract this season, or whether the Sox' patchwork starting rotation will hold up over 162 games, or whether there will be an adequate successor to the closer role held these last 6 years by Jonathan Papelbon.
+Nobody's asking whether the big fat lying cheating bastard David Ortiz has one more good year in him, or whether Carl Crawford will live up to his big fat contract this season, or whether the Sox' patchwork starting rotation will hold up over 162 games, or whether there will be an adequate successor to the closer role held these last 6 years by Jonathan Papelbon.

 Incidentally, I think Paps made a huge mistake going to Philadelphia.
 Not that the Phillies aren't a great team.
 But if Paps thinks he had problems pitching in Fenway, then he is going to get lit up like a pinball machine in Citizens Bank Park.
 He's going to have the Philly Phaithful wishing Brad Lidge had been kept.
 He may singlehandedly end the Phils' streak of 5 straight National League Eastern Division titles.
 (Not that the Mutts would benefit, most likely it would be either the Braves or the Marlins.)

 But in the long term, Bobby V may regret making himself the focus.
-The two hottest managerial seats in the majors are those of the Yankees and the Red Sox -- have been for the better part of 40 years, even (sometimes especially) when either or both teams were not in contention.
+The 2 hottest managerial seats in the majors are those of the Yankees and the Red Sox -- have been for the better part of 40 years, even (sometimes especially) when either or both teams were not in contention.